 Vacancies shall be filled in the following manner:

-For the vacancy of a regional director who is also a regional officer, the remaining regional directors shall, within 14 days after the appointment of a regional director to fill the vacancy, meet to vote to elect a replacement officer from among themselves.
+For the vacancy of a director who is also an officer, the remaining directors shall, within 14 days after the appointment of a director to fill the vacancy, meet to vote to elect a replacement officer from among themselves.
 Current officers may be elected to the vacant office, but if a current officer accepts the vacated office he or she must vacate his or her current office, which will be filled in the same manner.
-The person elected to replace the vacated regional officer shall serve the remainder of the vacated regional officer’s term or until he or she is no longer a regional director, whichever is earlier.
+The person elected to replace the vacated officer shall serve the remainder of the vacated officer’s term or until he or she is no longer a director, whichever is earlier.

 SECTION 13.
 Non-Liability of Directors